top of page

 NATIONAL EPA POLICY

-As the EPA prepares to write new methane rules, Liveable Arlington has advocated through written comment and spoken testimony at the EPA's 2021 public listening tour for nationwide cuts in methane emissions to the fullest amount allowed through enforcement of the Clean Air Act.
+Liveable Arlington has advocated through written comment and spoken testimony at the EPA's 2021 public listening tour for nationwide cuts in methane emissions to the fullest amount allowed through enforcement of the Clean Air Act.
 However, for urban drilling happening in Barnett Shale cities like Arlington, we ask that many more steps be taken to protect our children who go to school and daycare dangerously close to fracking sites.
+We took Region 6 EPA Administrator Dr. Earthea Nance and her team on a tour of drilling in Arlington.Read media coverage of the tour here.
 You can read our full comments to the EPA here and here

 LOCAL POLICY

-We recommend the following policies be adopted as soon as possible by the City of Arlington.
+We recommend the following policies be adopted immediately by the City of Arlington.

 1

-In order to protect Arlington toddlers, no new gas wells should be permitted at drill sites next to daycares.
+In order to protect Arlington toddlers, no new gas wells should be permitted at drill sites next to and within 1500 feet of daycares.

 2